-Speak with a professional to answer this question.
-It should be emphasized that thermostats need to match with the system they are installed onto.
-Especially if you have a higher efficiency system.
-Usually these newer thermostats are made for the masses yet the early adopters often have better systems than the average consumer.
-Though Zen's initial data sheets do stipulate compatibility with most systems it is always better to confer with an HVAC professional to be completely sure if it will work with yours.
+This question depends on your specific HVAC system, as thermostats need to match with the system they are installed onto, especially if you have a higher efficiency system.
+Usually, these newer thermostats are made for the masses, but the early adopters often have better systems than the average consumer.
+Though Zen’s initial data sheets do stipulate compatibility with most systems, it is always better to confer with an HVAC professional to be completely sure if it will work with yours.

 • For 24V systems, 2A maximum per output